 When I got laid-off I was thrilled.
 That meant I could finally take the road trip I’ve wanted to go on for years.
 The plan was to explore California on my Suzuki SV1000.
 I wanted to avoid rain and snow, so I headed south from the San Francisco bay area.
-I gave myself a budget of $1,000 and the goal to stretch that out for as long as possible.
-Other than that I didn’t plan where I’d sleep every night or what I’d do.
+Other than head south I didn’t plan where I’d sleep every night or what I’d do.
 I wanted to have an adventure and that is exactly what happened.

 Ever since I was little I have wanted to be a nomad, a monk and an artist.
 This road trip encompassed all of that, in addition to being a rite of passage.
 I intentionally faced my fears, because the fun that was yet to be had was taunting me.
 Traveling solo on a motorcycle was a scary first for me, but has since consumed my mind.
 All I want to do is ride!
 I don’t need a man to protect me.
 As was camping solo in the middle of nowhere, no wild animals attacked me, so I can write-off that fear as well, which gives me more options when I travel.

 During the 28 day long road trip I rode 2,683 miles around California.